KavyaVee00/CS-5001-Final-Project/README.md

     user_accounts[cleaned_username] = new_password
     print("Password reset successful!")

+> Key takeaway
+> When I had originally written the code, I had forgotton to update the password in the dictionary.
+Every time I tried to log in with the new password, it would say wrong password.
+I realized my mistake and wrote in the code to update the password.
+This really affirmed for me the usefulness of dictionaries in code.

+### Main function

+The function contains a ongoing loop which ensures that the program continues to run until the user decides to exit.
+The function begins by welcoming the user to the Northeastern Align networking app.
+Within the loop, it repeatedly displays a menu of options, including Login (L), Create a New Account (A), Reset Password (R), and Quit (Q).
+The user is prompted to input their choice and the function processes this choice to trigger the corresponding functionality.

+    def main():
+    """
+    The main function for the Northeastern Align networking app.

+    Returns:
+    - None
+    """
+    print("Welcome to the Northeastern Align networking app!")

+    while True:
+        print("\nOptions:")
+        print("L - Login")
+        print("A - Create a New account")
+        print("R - Reset password")
+        print("Q - Quit")

+        choice = input("Enter your choice: ").upper()

+        if choice == 'L':
+            username = input("Enter your username: ")
+            password = input("Enter your password: ")
+            login(username, password)
+        elif choice == 'A':
+            username = input("Enter your username: ")
+            password = input("Enter your password: ")
+            create_account(username, password)
+        elif choice == 'R':
+            username = input("Enter your username: ")
+            new_password = input("Enter your new password: ")
+            reset_password(username, new_password)
+        elif choice == 'Q':
+            print("Exiting the Northeastern Align networking app.
+Goodbye!") break
+        else:
+            print("Invalid choice.
+Please try again.")

+        if __name__ == "__main__":
+            main()

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.